brsr/antitile/docs/conway.rst

 four squares, but `jj` either annihilates the face entirely or creates stuff outside the boundary of the original face, depending. (``conway`` in Antiprism does the former.)
 EROs are also problematic on kaleidoscopes or other tilings where 3 or more faces meet at an edge.
+(However, see the section Extensions - Multiple chambers.)

 Extension - Operations that alter topology
 ------------------------------------------